urbit/old-doc/reference/arvo/vane/clay.md

 duct and the request (the riff), but also the return path, the other ship to talk to, and the sequence number of the request.

+In `tag` we put arbitrary notes we wish to pass to other vanes.
+For now, the only notes we pass here are `%wait` and `%rest` to the timer vane.

 Now that we know what kinds of side effects we may have, we can jump into the handling of requests.